: Everyone has a different theory...

 - Game of Thrones:

 - Viserys exhibits a range of bipolar-like tendencies, among other things.
 First, there's all his mood swings which range from intense calmness to manic twitchiness.
 There's also his uncontrollable rages, bouts of depression, and extreme self-delusion.
-His sister Daenerys says that the worst of it only started after they were forced to sell their deceased mother's crown to survive, but considering he's the son of "Mad King" Aerys Targaryen and there's an in-universe saying that the Gods flip a coin when a Targaryen is born as to whether they'll be normal or insane this makes sense, and centuries of incest probably haven't helped.
+His sister Daenerys says that the worst of it only started after they were forced to sell their deceased mother's crown to survive, but considering he's the son of "Mad King" Aerys Targaryen and there's an in-universe saying that the Gods flip a coin when a Targaryen is born as to whether they'll be destined for "insanity or greatness" this makes sense, and centuries of incest probably haven't helped.

 - Daenerys herself shows hints of not being all there.
 She shows no emotion while watching her brother be killed via molten gold to the head, and later unflinchingly ties the woman who killed her son to Khal Drogo's funeral pyre.
 From there on, she's shown as being extremely focused on her goals, occasionally to the point of foolishness (for example, badgering merchants for ships, without considering that she has no way to pay for them).
 While she certainly shows more empathy for those in her care than Viserys did, including putting her own goals in jeopardy for the sake of freeing slaves on several occasions, she also is shown to be capable of violently dealing with anyone who tries to hinder her without showing any signs of being bothered.
-A major source of dramatic tension with her character is what side of the coin for insane versus normal Targaryens she'll end up being.
+A major source of dramatic tension with her character is what side of the coin for the Targaryens she'll end up being.

 - Merlin would appear to have this.
 He has to make up increasingly bizarre explanations that are maybe just plausible to deflect suspicion, but earn him many a weird look.
 Arthur alone thinks he is a cross-dressing woodworm-obsessed pathological snarker who can barely function as a keeper of cleanliness.
 Justified when nobody points this out often since this is nearly a thousand years before anyone began seriously diagnosing mental disorders.